C.3 Technical Guidance Manual Update

 - All projects are to consider HM on the site through site design features.
 Projects creating or replacing one acre or more of impervious surface and located in HM control areas (Map) are also required to implement the HM Standard for flow duration control.
 (Hydromodification Fact Sheet)

-- On-site flow duration control involves detaining increased runoff and discharging the detained volume through a special outlet structure, which may be sized using the Bay Area Hydrology Model (BAHM), a software tool specifically designed for this purpose.
+- On-site flow duration control involves detaining increased runoff and discharging the detained volume through a special outlet structure, which may be sized using the current (2013) version of the Bay Area Hydrology Model (BAHM), a software tool specifically designed for this purpose.